Top best answers to the question «What language did matthew write in»

 Most Page 2 2 scholars believe the Gospel of Matthew was written from Antioch in Syria during the 80's C.E., after the destruction of the Jerusalem Temple by the Romans in 70 C.E.
 Several details suggest that Matthew was written after the destruction of the Temple.Why did matthew write his gospel?

 - The Gospel for the Jews: Matthew wrote his gospel to convince fellow Jews that Jesus was the messiah foretold in the Old Testament .
 His gospel was written from a Jewish viewpoint for a Jewish audience.
 The internal evidence of this is so overwhelming that it is often called "The Gospel for the Jews."

 Matthew wants to tell the Jewish people that the long-awaited Messiah, the Hope of Israel, has come!
 As we move through Matthew, it's important to note how many times he makes reference to the prophets and the Scriptures that spoke of Jesus' birth.
-He's writing to tell these people, “Here He is!What book did matthew write in the bible?
+He's writing to tell these people, “Here He is!Did matthew the apostle write the gospel?

 It has traditionally been attributed to St. Matthew the Evangelist, one of the 12 Apostles, described in the text as a tax collector (10:3).
 The Gospel According to Matthew was composed in Greek, probably sometime after 70 ce, with evident dependence on the earlier Gospel According to Mark.Did matthew write his gospel in hebrew?